 - Radiologist’s interpretation skill

 A breast MRI uses magnets, radio waves, and computers to improve the resolution of breast imaging.
 Additionally, it does expose a person to radiation as a mammogram would.

 MRI is not the recommended method for screening someone with an average risk of cancer.
-Doctors reserve this for women at high risk for breast cancer.
+Doctors reserve this for women at higher risk for BC.
 Factors that put women at high risk include:

 - Specific gene changes (changes in BRCA1 or BRCA 2 genes)

 - Family history (first-degree relative with breast cancer)

 - Certain genetic syndromes (Li-Fraumeni or Cowden syndrome)

 An MRI is more sensitive than mammography but more likely to have false-positive test results, such as detecting non-cancerous breast masses.
 Additionally, unlike mammography, it does not show microcalcifications, calcium deposits that can signal an early malignancy.